Cardiff: Religion

 Since 1922, Cardiff has included Llandaff within its boundary, along with the Anglican Llandaff Cathedral, the parish church of Llandaff and the seat of the Bishop of Llandaff, head of the Church in Wales and the Diocese of Llandaff.

 There is a Roman Catholic cathedral in the city.
 Since 1916, Cardiff has been the seat of a Catholic archbishop, but there appears to have been a fall in the estimated Catholic population, with numbers in 2006 around 25,000 fewer than in 1980.
 Likewise, the Jewish population appears to have fallen – there are two synagogues in Cardiff, one in Cyncoed and one in Moira Terrace, as opposed to seven at the turn of the 20th century.
 There are several nonconformist chapels, an early 20th century Greek Orthodox church and 11 mosques.
 In the 2001 census, 66.9% of Cardiff's population described itself as Christian, a percentage point below the Welsh and UK averages.

 The oldest of the non-Christian communities in Wales is Judaism.
 Jews were not permitted to live in England and Wales between the 1290 Edict of Expulsion and the 17th century.
 A Welsh Jewish community was re-established in the 18th century.
 There was once a fairly substantial Jewish population in South Wales, most of which has disappeared.
 The Orthodox Jewish community congregations are consolidated in the Cardiff United Synagogue in Cyncoed, which was dedicated by Chief Rabbi Jonathan Sacks in 2003.
 The Cardiff Reform Synagogue is in Adamsdown.

 Cardiff's Muslim population is much above the Welsh average and the longest established in the UK, being started by Yemeni and Somali sailors settling in the 19th century.
 Cardiff now has over 11,000 Muslims with various national affiliations – nearly 52 per cent of the Muslim population in Wales.

 The proportion of Cardiff residents declaring themselves Hindu, Sikh and Jewish were all considerably higher than the Welsh averages, but lower than the UK figures.
 The city has had a Hindu community since Indian immigrants settled in the 1950s and 1960s.
 The first Hindu temple in the city was opened in Grangetown on 6 April 1979 on the site of an abandoned synagogue.
 The 25th anniversary of the founding was celebrated in September 2007 with a parade of over 3,000 people through the city centre, including Hindus from across the United Kingdom and members of Cardiff's other religious communities.
-There are over 2,000 Hindus in Cardiff, worshiping at three temples.
+There are over 2,000 Hindus in Cardiff, worshipping at three temples.

 In the 2001 census 18.8% of the city's population stated they had no religion, while 8.6% did not state a religion.